less/old-lesscss.org/templates/pages/reference.md

 Note: Function behavior if a parameter is non-string parameters is not defined.
 Current implementation returns `undefined` on color and unchanged input on any other kind of argument.
 This behaviour should not be relied on and can change in the future.

 ###e
 CSS escaping similar to `~"value"` syntax.
 It expects string as a parameter and return its content as is, but without quotes.
-It can be used to output CSS value which is either not valid CSS syntax, or uses proprietary syntax which LESS doesnï¿½t recognize.
+It can be used to output CSS value which is either not valid CSS syntax, or uses proprietary syntax which LESS doesn’t recognize.

 Parameters: